Routes after study

 Once you have returned home, please supply your flight details to the University.
 You should also provide an e-ticket and either boarding card or passport stamp to email@example.com.

 If your Student Visa has expired, this cannot be extended or re-issued for the Graduation ceremony.

-The University can issue you with a letter to support your Standard Visitor Visa application.
-This letter can be requested here.
+The University can also issue you with a letter to support your Standard Visitor Visa application.